ikazuya0201/mouse_components/README.md

 I'm planning to create a new crate which aims to simplify the contents of this crate.

 ## mousesim
-A simple simulator of `mousecore` crate.
+A simple simulator of micromouse.
 This crate provides a simulator and implementations of sensors and actuators whose interfaces are defined in `mousecore` crate.